(Previous page: The Problem)

 Universal affordable health care and guaranteed incomes

 As automation continues to decimate the kinds of stable, high-wage jobs with benefits that people used to be able to rely on, we need a new way to guarantee people are able to meet their needs as a matter of human rights.
 The earth belongs to us all, and so we all have a right to the basic necessities of life.

-The best way to accomplish this is with universal health care and a guaranteed basic income for each adult.
+The best way to accomplish this is with universal affordable health care and a guaranteed basic income for each adult.
 Affordable health care should be available in the U.S. to all residents, as it is in many other countries around the world.
 Replacing contingent forms of income support, such as unemployment insurance, disability payments, and aid for the poor, with a guaranteed basic income requires less government bureaucracy and frees recipients from the "poverty trap" of losing benefits when they accept even temporary, low-paying jobs.

 By meeting people's basic needs for food, housing, and health care, they will be able to participate in today's forms of part-time, temporary, and self-employed work, as well as in the often lower-paid work of caring for others, with a greater sense of financial security.
 This will also help those who need it to pursue further education and gain working experience so as to give more back to society and move into higher paid employment.

-Government should shift from subsidies for large, for-profit corporations and instead nurture small businesses, public benefit corporations, non-profit organizations, and worker and consumer cooperatives.
-Large for-profit corporations should have boards of directors that represent a wider base of interests.
+Governments should shift from subsidies for large, for-profit corporations and instead nurture small businesses, public benefit corporations, non-profit organizations, and worker and consumer cooperatives.

 Small, locally-based businesses are often more conscious of their community, the environment and workers than large corporations; they also create more new jobs.
 Public benefit corporations are required by their charters to consider the well-being of workers and the environment along with profits.
 Worker and consumer cooperatives exist to benefit their members, not investors.